 If you are looking for the perfect iced pumpkin cookie, this gluten free iced pumpkin cookie recipe is absolutely amazing!
 These cookies are soft and almost melt in your mouth.
 Make them in under 30 minutes!

-Fall is in full swing here, even though it isn't technically fall yet.
+Fall is in full swing here, even though it isn’t technically fall yet.
 Are you someone who only bakes with pumpkin in the fall?
 I am a stealthy pumpkin baker.
-I use it all year long, but I only post the recipes when the weather starts cooling off.
+I use it all year, but I only post the recipes when the weather starts cooling off.

-Pumpkin is healthy and tasty, and it works so well in both sweet and savory recipes.
-When I made this new gluten-free iced pumpkin cookies recipe, I knew it would be best for everyone if I posted it now instead of waiting until late September.
+Pumpkin is tasty and works well in sweet and savory recipes.
+When I made this new gluten-free iced pumpkin cookies recipe, I knew it would be best for everyone to post it now instead of waiting until late September.
 I hope you get a chance to try these cookies.
 They are truly the best gluten free pumpkin cookies!

 Be sure to check out all of my easy Gluten-Free Pumpkin Recipes while you are here!